lj970926/weekly-paper-reading/markdown/(SP17)Towards Evaluating the Robustnessof Neural Networks.md

 # [(2017 SP) Towards Evaluating the Robustness of Neural Networks](https://arxiv.org/pdf/1608.04644.pdf?source=post_page---------------------------0)

 ## 1.Summary
-In this paper, the author proposed three different attack methods to generate adversarial examples towards nerual network models under different distance metric.
-These methods defeat the state of art defense strategy which are thought to be robust previously.
+In this paper, the author proposed three different attack methods to generate adversarial examples towards nerual network models under different distance metrics.
+These methods defeat the state-of-art defense strategies which are thought to be robust previously.
-The author also proved that a high-confidence adversarial for one model can apply to another model too.
+The author also proved that a high-confidence adversarial example for one model can apply to another model too.
 Even in the situation that the latter is defensed using the state-of-art method.
 The author suggest that the methods in this paper show be a benchmark in future defense attempts.

 ## 2.Challenge
-The main challenge in finding adversarial examples is the examples generated should be distinguished with the origin example as little as possible.
+The main challenge in finding adversarial examples is that the example generated should be distinguished with the origin example as little as possible.
-Furthermore, there are already some defensive method that let all of the previous attack algorithm invalid.
-So new attack methods should be proved to work effectively even with these defensive method.
+Furthermore, there are already some defensive methods that let all of the previous attack algorithms invalid.
+So new attack methods should be proved to work effectively even with these defensive methods.
 ## 3.Main Idea
 ### 3.1.Targeted attack
 Let $C(x)$ be the correct label of an input example x.
 Given an valid example $x$ we can find a similar sample $x'$ with a target $t$ and $t \neq C(x)$.
-What an attacker should do is  find an valid example that is as close as possible to the origin input under some distance metric.
+What an attacker should do is to find an valid example that is as close as possible to the origin input under some distance metrics.
 This can be demonstrated as the formulation below.
 $$
 min\quad D(x, x + \delta)
 $$